Four Things You Should Do Before You Write A Book

 Write your blurb or book description

-The writers I coach are always shocked when I suggest this, but writing a blurb is a great way to get laser focused on what you want to achieve with this book.
+The writers I coach are always surprised when I suggest they do this first, but writing a blurb is a great way to get laser focused on what you want to achieve with this book.
 The blurb is traditionally printed on the back of your paperback book, of course, but even if you’re only planning to produce an eBook version of your book, you’ll still need a book description, or sales page, to post on Amazon and other online retail site.
 A great (and accurate) book description is a vital key to selling more Kindle books.

 Write your ideal review

 People are even more surprised by this, but I find it really inspiring, especially when I get stuck.
 Put yourself in the shoes of someone you has just finished reading your book.
 What would you want them to say in a review?
 How do you want them to feel?
-What do them to have learned?
+What do you want them to have learned?
 Who do you want them to recommend the book to?
 What are they planning to read next?
 Are they looking forward to a sequel or another book from you?
-Do they want to go to your blog and find out more about the background of why you wrote the book and what the story was based on?
+Do they want to go to your blog and find out more about your background, or why you wrote the book, or what the story was based on?
 Are they perhaps planning on suggesting your book to their book club?